Fashion Workflow

 Which model should I test first for fashion photo to video?

-Start with Kling for a lower-risk first motion pass.
-Move to Seedance when reference control matters more, and use Veo after the shot is already narrow enough for a premium 8-second finish check.
+Start with Seedance when outfit fidelity matters most.
+Use Kling when flexible short motion tests matter, and use Veo 3.1 Lite after the shot is narrow enough for an 8-second style check.

 How do I keep the outfit from drifting?